Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 • More

-Your day will conclude in Borgarnes, a charming coastal settlement in West Iceland, where you’ll have the opportunity to relax and enjoy the northern lights if the aurora forecast is favorable.
-Borgarnes offers excellent views, so be sure to stay up after dinner for the chance to witness the magical display.
+Your day will conclude in Borgarnes, a charming coastal settlement in West Iceland.
+Here, you’ll have the opportunity to relax and enjoy the northern lights if the aurora forecast is favorable.
+Borgarnes offers excellent views, so be sure to stay up after dinner for a chance to witness the magical display.

 You’ll spend the next two nights in West Iceland, so take this time to unpack, unwind, and enjoy a comfortable evening at your accommodation.